section-engineering-education/engineering-education/content/articles/decision-making-and-branching-in-java/index.md

 The output of the above program will be `enter valid day` because 8 is not within the defined case labels.

 ### Differences between the if-else statements and switch statments
-1. The `swith` statement has many cases to test of which all can be incorrect prompting the system to display the default statement while the `if-else` satement has only two statements to be executed of which one is true to the expression and the other is false to the expression and does not have a default statement.
+1. The switch statement has many cases to test of which all can be incorrect prompting the system to display the default statement while the if-else statement has only two statements to be executed of which one is true to the expression and the other is false to the expression and does not have a default statement.
-2. The `switch` statements have a variety of statements based on the case labels and tops up with a default statement while an `if-else` statement has two statements for the expression given.
-3. The `switch` statement has a default statement to be executed if there is no match in the case labels while an `if-else` statement does not have the default statement instead the execution is wthin range of the two statements.
-4. In the `switch` statements the values depends on the choice of the user and a case is executed based on the match of the value and the case label while the value in an `if-else` statement is based on the conditions set for the if or else block.
+2. In the switch statements, the values depend on the choice of the user and a case is executed based on the match of the value and the case label while the value in an if-else statement is based on the conditions set for the if or else block.
-5. The execution in `switch` statements is controlled by  a break in the system while execution of the `if-else` statement is controlled by the condition that is true to the expression.

 ### Simmilarities of the if-else statement and switch statement
-1. The execution of this statements ends when  a true match is found for the `switch` statement when a match is found between the case labels and for `if-else` statement when a true match of conditions is found.
+1. The execution of this statements ends when a true match is found.
+For the `switch` statement when a match is found between the case labels, and for `if-else` statement when a true match of conditions is found.
 2. They are used to control the flow of a program.

 ### Conclusion
 Decision-making statements are very helpful especially in situations where a certain condition has to be met.
 They are also helpful when we want to sort data from the user.
 You can, therefore, use this knowledge to craft more powerful applications.

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/content/authors/michael-barasa/)